svenssonjoel/svenssonjoel.github.com/pages/src/zynq_hls_opencl/index.md

 ![Export hardware and launch the SDK](./media/vivado_step40_export_hardware.jpg)

-Here things start to look quite different compaired to back in the old days!
+Here things start to look quite different compared to back in the old days!
 I cannot find any Launch SDK.
 There is this thing called "Launch Vitis" under the TOOLS menu.
 I think this may be the replacement!
 Clicking Launch Vitis starts something called the Vitis IDE (which is